mhahsler/arules/docs/measures.md

 **Reference:** @arules:Hofmann:2001

-The difference of confidence is the difference of the proportion of transactions containing $Y$ in the two groups of transactions that do and do not contain $X$.
-For the analysis of $2 \times 2$ contingency tables, this measure of the relationship between two binary variables is typically called the difference of proportion.
-It is defined as $$
+The difference of confidence is the difference between the proportions of transactions containing $Y$ in the two groups of transactions that do and do not contain $X$.
+For the analysis of $2 \times 2$ contingency tables, this measure of the relationship between two binary variables is typically called the difference of proportions.
+It is defined as

+$$
 \mathrm{doc}(X \Rightarrow Y)
 = conf(X \Rightarrow Y) - conf(\overline{X} \Rightarrow Y)
 = P(Y|X) - P(Y|\overline{X})